act-rules/act-rules.github.io/__deprecated__/_drafts/early-stage/SC4-1-2-programmatic-name.md

 ## Assumptions

-\*There are currently There are no assumptions.
+_There are currently no assumptions_

 ## Test procedure